KELLERAGfuerDruckmesstechnik/PressureSuite-Cloud-Documentation/docs.kolibricloud.ch/content/overview/sign-up.md

 # Sign Up process and how to add signed up users to your group

-# Create account at Keller Kolibri Cloud
+# Create account at KOLIBRI Cloud

 - Go to [https://www.kolibricloud.ch](https://www.kolibricloud.ch)